orontee/argos/README.rst

    Playlists view

 .. figure:: docs/screenshot-small-screen.png
-   :alt: Albums view on small screen
+   :alt: Library view on small screen
    :align: center
    :width: 400

-   Albums view on small screen (800x480) with dark theme
+   Library view on small screen (800x480) with dark theme

 Features 🥳
 ===========

 * Playback state & tracklist view

-* Library browser populated with albums from Mopidy-Local, Mopidy-Bandcamp, Mopidy-Jellyfin and Mopidy-Podcast
+* Library browser populated with resources exposed by various Mopidy extensions

-* View and edition of Mopidy-M3U playlists
+* View and edition of playlists exposed by Mopidy-M3U

-* Play streams supported by Mopidy-Stream
+* Play any stream supported by Mopidy-Stream

 * Abstracts of album and artist pages on Wikipedia (based on Musicbrainz identifiers)